-The date and time are used as the time stamp that is applied to TOE generated audit records and used to track inactivity of administrative sessions.
-This function can only be accessed from within the configuration exec mode via the privileged mode of operation of the TOE.
+Section 6.1, Table 18 (FPT_STM_EXT.1) in the [ST] states that the TOE provides a source of date and time information used in audit event timestamps and in validating service requests.
+This function can only be accessed from within the configuration exec mode via the privileged mode of operation of the router.
 The clock function is reliant on the system clock provided by the underlying hardware.